OpenRulesforCatalogingProject/openrulesforcatalogingproject.github.io/_pages/About/Directors.md

   nav: "docs"
 ---

+## July 2023-June 2024

-Faye Leibowitz, formerly of the Univerisity of Pittsburgh
+Faye Leibowitz, formerly of the University of Pittsburgh

 ---